USDA-FSA/fsa-design-system/elements/text-input/index.md

 * The length of the text input provides a hint to users as to how much text to write.
 Do not require users to write paragraphs of text into a single-line input box; use a [textarea]({{ site.baseurl }}elements/textarea/) instead.
 * Text inputs are among the easiest type of input for desktop users but are more difficult for mobile users.
+* Consider the type of content a user may enter to aid mobile device entry; mobile devices typically surface a keyboard UI attuned to the type.
+For example, `type="tel"` will surface a [phone keyboard](http://html5doctor.com/html5-forms-input-types/#input-tel).
 * Only show error validation messages or styling after a user has interacted with a particular field; avoid significantly updating styles while a user is actively entering input.
 * Do not use the `placeholder` attribute in place of a `<label>` element.
 Its purposes is different: the standard `<label>` describes the role of the form element; that is, it indicates what kind of information is expected.
 The `placeholder` attribute is typically a hint about the format the content should take.
 There are cases in which the placeholder attribute is not displayed to the user (e.g. when input field has a value), so the form must be understandable without it.